Diamond Sunrise

 The Founder title confers:

-• Permanent seat on the High Council with full voting rights, regardless of level
+• Permanent ex officio seat on the High Council with full voting rights, regardless of level

 • The right to address any governance body at any time